Bankruptcy Attorneys for Chapter 7 in Georgia

 You may wonder how a $21,500.00 homestead exemption can protect your house in Chapter 7 if your house has a higher fair market value.
 The trustee will not be interested in selling your home if it does not have equity.
 For example, if your home has a fair market value of $100,000, and you have a mortgage in the amount of $110,000, then the mortgage company’s interest in the home exceeds the value of the home.
 Thus, if the trustee sold your home, the trustee would not receive a net profit.
 In that situation, you would not even need that homestead exemption to keep your home.
 Under the same scenario, if your mortgage was only $78,500.00, then you would have to apply the $21,500.00 homestead exemption to protect your home from sale.

-Keeping Your Home in Chapter 7 Bankruptcy
+Keeping Your Home After Filing Chapter 7 in Georgia

 In addition to making sure that your home is not subject to sale when filing a Chapter 7 in Georgia, you must be sure that your mortgage payment is current in a Chapter 7 in order to avoid foreclosure in Georgia.
-Mortgage companies will not normally foreclose on your home in a Chapter 7 if you keep your monthly payments current.
+Mortgage companies will not normally foreclose on your home in Chapter 7 if you keep your monthly payments current.
 Even if you are not current on your mortgage payments in a Chapter 7, you can work with your mortgage company outside of the bankruptcy case in order to modify your monthly payments or address the mortgage arrears.
 There are HUD-approved programs to help homeowners work on mortgage modifications to save their homes.

 Keeping Your Car in Chapter 7 Bankruptcy: Reaffirmation Agreements